videinfra/static-website-builder-images-plugin/README.md

         },
     },

-    // How many of CPU cores to use, default is half of available
+    // How many of CPU cores to use, default is half of available, but at least 3 if they are available
     cpuCount: null,

     // Production only settings, overwrites default settings